biati-digital/nova-text-tools/texttools.novaextension/README.md

 New in version 3.0:

 - **Selection Expand/Shrink**, we would love if you try it and let us know if you find errors.
 This is still a work in progress, currently it supports HTML, CSS, Less, Sass, Javascript, Vue, PHP and Python.
-You can use the shortcut `command+option+right` to expand and `command+option+left` to shrink.
+You can use the shortcut `control+option+right` to expand and `control+option+left` to shrink.

 ### What's Planned:
 - Selection Align.